kimwalisch/primecount/HACKING.md

 $ git clone https://github.com/kimwalisch/primecount.git
 ```

-In order to hack primecount on Unix-like OSes you need to have
+In order to hack primecount you need to have installed a C++ compiler
-installed a C++ compiler and the GNU Build System (a.k.a Autotools).
+and the GNU Build System (a.k.a Autotools).
+To install the GNU Build
-To install the GNU Build System you need to install
+System install
 [GNU Autoconf](http://www.gnu.org/software/autoconf/),
 [GNU Automake](http://www.gnu.org/software/automake/) and
 [GNU Libtool](http://www.gnu.org/software/libtool/) using your packet